SWMFsoftware/FLEKS/documents/Coding_standards.md

  - Variable name: variableName
  - Function/method name: this_is_a_function_name

-3. Never put 'using namespace xxx' into a header.
+3. 'using namespace amrex' is allowed in *.cpp files.
+Otherwise, do NOT leave 'using namespace xxx' in the code.

 4. For beauty, the order of headers: std headers -> AMReX headers -> user headers.
-    The correctness of the code shoud NOT depend on the order of headers.
+    The behavior of the code shoud NOT depend on the order of headers.

-4. Use 'nullptr' instead of NULL for pointer.
+5. Use 'nullptr' instead of NULL for pointer.

 6. Always use 'const' if possible.